Last Updated on 12 June 2024 by Cycloscope

 – blocks perspiration

-Bikepacking backpacks are ideal to store food provisions and water
+Bikepacking backpacks are ideal for storing food provisions and water

 Our favorite bike backpacks and hydration packs